 Is chlamydial conjunctivitis contagious?

-Reasons for the development of pathology and risk factors
+Causes of pathology development and risk factors

 • acute viral and bacterial infections;